 The SQE1 assessments are held in London, at other locations in the UK and in various locations around the world.
 The exam is delivered online (computer-based assessment) in conjunction with Pearson VUE.
 It will initially only be offered in the UK.

-There are no formal steps you need to comply with in order to sit the SQE assessments.
+There are no formal steps you need to comply with in order to sit the SQE assessments other than the registration on the SRA SQE website and booking the assessments with Kaplan.

-To check a test centre availability, use the Seat Availability function on the Pearson VUE SQE website.
+To check a test centre’s availability, use the Seat Availability function on the Pearson VUE SQE website.

 Note that spaces are limited and subject to availability, so candidates are advised to book early to guarantee a place.